inet-framework/inet/showcases/general/scenarioScripting/doc/index.rst

    :start-at: # lifecycle
    :end-at: **.hasStatus = true

+This module keeps track of the status of network node (up, down, etc.) for other modules, and also displays it.

 The key part of the configuration regarding this showcase is the configuration of the :ned:`ScenarioManager` module:

 .. literalinclude:: ../omnetpp.ini